 The Spanish Peaks are a pair of mountains differing only in elevation.
-The West Spanish Peak stands higher than the East Spanish peak at over 13,000 feet against the East’s roughly 12,700 feet.
+The West Spanish Peak stands higher than the East Spanish Peak at over 13,000 feet against the East’s roughly 12,700 feet.
 Still, the difference is virtually unnoticeable and most travelers simply view them as a pair at all times.

 Historically, the Spanish Peaks Wilderness is of great importance to Native American Indian tribes.
-In Native American languages and oral tradition, the Spanish Peaks Wilderness are often referred to as the breasts of the earth due to their shape.
+In Native American languages and oral tradition, the Spanish Peaks Wilderness is often referred to as the breasts of the earth due to their shape.
 It was also believed that the peaks were a place of mystical significance to Native American Gods.

 A subrange of the vast Sangre de Cristo Mountain Range, the Spanish Peaks offer a wide variety of recreational activities.
 The most popular are undoubtedly mountain climbing, hiking, and horseback riding.
 There are trails that lead to the summits of the mountains where hikers can enjoy the majestic view of the entire wilderness from the top.

 Situated in the San Isabel National Forest, west of Trinidad, Spanish Peaks is one of the most spectacular examples of exposed igneous dikes.
 Designated in 1976, this natural landmark engulfs an enormous 37,678 acres.
 Parts of it are located on both federal and private land, so watch for signs when visiting.

 West Spanish Peak is the higher of the two, rising to 13,626 feet in elevation, and 12,683 feet for East Spanish Peak.